-In the last year, there has been a lot of discussion over a proposed Department of Labor (DOL) rule requiring financial professionals to put a client’s interests above their own when providing advice for retirement accounts.
-Hold on a minute– don’t all financial advisors do this?
+Over the past 5 years, much attention has been focused on regulations by the Department of Labor (DOL) that require financial professionals to put a client’s interests first when providing advice on retirement accounts.
+Hold on a minute– don’t all financial advisors always do this?
 And why should it apply only to retirement accounts?
-If you are confused by all the talk, you are not alone.
+If you are confused by this discussion, you are not alone.

 Two Types of Advice

-– Advisors who buy and sell products (funds, stocks, trusts, insurance…) that meet your objective and may be paid commissions on those transactions.
+– Advisors who buy and sell products (funds, stocks, trusts, insurance…) that meet your goals and objectives and may be paid commissions on those transactions, OR

-– Advisors who give advice in your best interest, based on established principles and your own goals.
+– Advisors who give advice in your best interest, based on established principles and your goals.

 Some firms only sell products.
 Some offer only advice.
 Others do both – which creates a lot of confusion.